system76/docs/content/bash-scripting-basics.md

 ## Adding functionality

 At this point, our script does one thing: It outputs a single line in our terminal.
 The script works, but it isn't very useful yet.
 There are many things you can do with a script, such as if you combine several commands together to create something useful.
-There is a lot to cover so I won't be able to cover everything.
-If you would like to explore more ideas, a good place to find useful commands you can use in your script is by searching for what you need to accomplish on website such as [Stack Overflow](https://stackoverflow.com) or [AskUbuntu](https://askubuntu.com), and then after finding the appropriate command, add it to a script.
+If you would like to explore more ideas, a good place to find useful commands you can use in your script is by searching for what you need to accomplish.
+There are a few great websites to use a references such as [Stack Overflow](https://stackoverflow.com) or [AskUbuntu](https://askubuntu.com), and then after finding the appropriate command, add it to a script.
 You can also run each command on their own in a terminal to test what the command and it's options do.

 ### Variables